memfault/interrupt/_drafts/diving-into-jtag-part5.md

 <!-- excerpt start -->

-In previous articles we have considered the main examples of JTAG usage, such as debugging and testing boards in production.
-For firmware/embedded developers, the first example - debugging - is the most useful.
-In this article, I want to look at two examples of JTAG Boundary Scan, which can be very useful in the everyday work of a firmware/embedded developer: Bring-up and Reverse Engineering.
+In previous articles, we have considered the primary uses of JTAG, including debugging and testing boards in production.
+For firmware/embedded developers, the first - debugging - is the most common.
+In this article, I want to look at two uses of JTAG Boundary Scan, which are also common tasks for a firmware/embedded developer: board bring-up and reverse engineering.

 <!-- excerpt end -->